ADHD in Children – Should You Be Concerned?

 The therapy offered to children in the UK with ADHD is behavioural therapy, which involves managing your child’s behaviour with a rewards system that encourages better choices.
 Cognitive behavioural therapy (CBT) is also sometimes offered, a form of therapy that helps your child see the link between their thoughts, feelings, and actions.

-These therapies are offered alongside other support such as eduction on living with ADHD for both your child and family, and social skills training, where your child can learn more about how their behaviour affects those around them.
+These therapies are offered alongside other support such as education on living with ADHD for both your child and family, and social skills training, where your child can learn more about how their behaviour affects those around them.

 There are also things you can do to help your child, such as ensuring a healthy diet, a solid routine including regular sleeping hours, and consistent parenting.